jules-line-plus/jngwock.github.io/_posts/2020-08-12-api-sample-server.md

 ### Get notification (***Long-Polling***)

 If platform-specific notifications (APN, FCM, etc.) are not available, use http long polling method.
-* When caller receives error code, re-run polling
+* When a caller receives an error code, re-run polling.
-* Do not call API too much within a short time
+* Do not call APIs too often within a short time.

 > Method & URI